DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 Now you need to set up the tunnel routers as OSPF Neighbors for the Service Provider Network so they can share routes

-`R1(config)router ospf <ospf process ID>`
+`R1(config) router ospf <ospf process ID>`

 This switches to the OSPF Router configuration mode

 `network <tunnel interface IP> <wildcard mask> area <area #>`

-Since the tunnel is a single HOST, you would use 0.0.0.0 for the Wildcard Mask
+Since the tunnel is a single host, you would use 0.0.0.0 for the Wildcard Mask

 `network <router gateway IP> <wildcard mask> area <area #>`

-Since the router gateway is also a single HOST, you would use 0.0.0.0 for the Wildcard Mask
+Since the router gateway is also a single host, you would use 0.0.0.0 for the Wildcard Mask

 `passive-interface <router gateway IP interface>`